sjmarsnc/Homework3/README.md

 GIVEN that a user needs a new, secure password

-WHEN prompted for password criteria
+WHEN prompted for password criteria such as upper and lower case, length, use of numbers and special characters

-THEN a password is generated
+THEN a password is generated that meets those criteria